shinji62/redis-slowlog-to-sumologic/README.md

 Nifty tool which collect the SLOWLOG from redis server and forward to SumoLogic

+This tool use Go modules and is compiled with Go 1.11.X

 ## Usage
 Just run `forwarder --help` to get the latest help